open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 ### Gateway

-Additionally, a Gateway cluster can be deployed in every cluster, datacenter, or region.
+Additionally, a Gateway cluster can be deployed in every cluster, data center, or region.
 A Gateway cluster runs as a standalone service and can offer advanced capabilities over the Agent including tail-based sampling.
 In addition, a Gateway cluster can limit the number of egress points required to